 Dara Capital Ltd. is also a member of the Swiss Association of Asset Managers (SAAM), the leading industry association for independent asset managers in Switzerland.

 Field of activity

-Dara is subject to professional secrecy in accordance with the Financial Institutions Act.
+Dara Capital is subject to professional secrecy in accordance with the Financial Institutions Act.